hashicorp/terraform-provider-azuread/docs/resources/service_principal_token_signing_certificate.md

 In addition to all arguments above, the following attributes are exported:

 * `key_id` - A UUID used to uniquely identify the verify certificate.
+* `start_date` - The start date from which the certificate is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
 * `thumbprint` - A SHA-1 generated thumbprint of the token signing certificate, which can be used to set the preferred signing certificate for a service principal.

-* `start_date` - The start date from which the certificate is valid, formatted as an RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).

 * `value` - The certificate data, which is PEM encoded but does not include the header `-----BEGIN CERTIFICATE-----\n` or the footer `\n-----END CERTIFICATE-----`.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

+* `create` - (Defaults to 5 minutes) Used when creating the resource.
+* `read` - (Defaults to 5 minutes) Used when retrieving the resource.
+* `delete` - (Defaults to 5 minutes) Used when deleting the resource.

 ## Import